bast/calculator/README.md

 Exercise to practice building projects with [CMake](https://cmake.org).

-The source code and unit tests are there:
+The source code and unit tests are organized as follows:

 ```
 .